Submit a project

 Artists selected for LABdiff through a call for artists will be guided over the course of a season through three distinct steps of the creative process: 1) research + creation, 2) technical experimentation, and 3) presentation of the process.
 These steps were elaborated to help artists present their creative process to the public while also allowing them to experiment.
 Note that the curators do not intervene as dramaturgs or creative advisors; rather, they serve as supporters, activators, and facilitators.

-1) Research + Creation: A one-week residency without technical support in Espace Vert, allowing artists to focus on creation while getting to know Tangente’s team.
+1. Research + Creation: A one-week no-tech residency (use of the space only) in Espace Vert to allow artists to focus on creation while getting to know Tangente’s team.

-2) Technical Experimentation: Following the research + creation residency, a one-week technical residency in Espace Vert with a basic lighting plan and 2-3 special options provided by Tangente.
-This technical residency gives artists the opportunity to understand, master and experiment with the tools, and to explore technical elements.
+2. Technical Experimentation: A one-week (limited) technical residency in Espace Vert follows the dry residency.
+This technical residency gives artists the opportunity to explore and better understand one technical element (sound, light, video, set design, etc.).
 Tangente’s aim is to support and encourage technical experimentation and collaboration between artists and designers (lighting, sound, costume, set, etc.).

-3) Presentation of the Process: A third week devoted to laboratories that are open to the public.
-The LABdiff evenings take the form of a triple bill, with three short performances over three evenings (with minimal technical needs).
+3. Presentation of the Process: A third week devoted to laboratories that are open to the public.
+The LABdiff evenings take the form of a double bill, with two short artistic offerings over three evenings (with minimal technical needs, in an open space without risers).
 The goal is to present the work in progress, encourage artistic exploration, trial, risk, error, and share these research and creation efforts with the public.
 Tangente’s aim is to build a thought-sharing community, open the creative process to a wider public, and foster dialogue with its communities and audiences.

 Who Is the Open Call For?